interledger/testnet/README.md

 ### Environment Variables

-In order for the local playground to function, it is necessary to configure the environment variables appropriately.
+In order for the Rafiki Testnet playground to function, it is necessary to configure the environment variables appropriately.
 You must duplicate the example environment file, `.env.example`, into your local environment file, `.env`.

 > **Note**
 > The local environment file (`.env`) is **NOT** tracked in the version control system, and should **NOT** be included in any commits.